-On March 30, 2010, Champlain Hudson Power Express, Inc. filed an Application for a Certificate of Environmental Compatibility and Public Need (the "Application") with the New York State Public Service Commission (PSC) pursuant to Article VII of the New York Public Service Law (PSL) to construct and operate the transmission project known as the Champlain Hudson Power Express Project (the "Project") (PSC Case 10-T-0139) (CC#1).
-An Order granting the Granting Certificate of Environmental Compatibility and Public Need (the "Certificate") was granted on April 18, 2013. ("Certificate").
-In August 2020, CHPE Hudson Power Express, Inc. converted from a corporation to a limited liability company and received the PSC's approval to transfer its interest in the Certificate to CHPE, LLC and CHPE Properties, Inc. (collectively "CHPE" and "Certificate Holders").
-The Certificate was amended seven (7) times (March 20, 2020, August 13, 2020, September 21, 2020, January 26, 2021, May 14, 2021, February 17, 2022, and March 16, 2022) to reflect revisions in the alignment and other Certificate Conditions ("CC").
-The Article VII review and certification process included the development of numerous documents which identified natural resources within the project area and best management practices to minimize impacts to those natural resources which might otherwise result from the construction or operation of the Project.
+On March 30, 2010, Champlain Hudson Power Express, Inc. filed an Application for a Certificate of Environmental Compatibility and Public Need (the Application) with the New York State Public Service Commission (PSC) pursuant to Article VII of the New York Public Service Law (PSL) to construct and operate the transmission project known as the Champlain Hudson Power Express Project (the Project) (PSC Case 10-T-0139) (CC 1).
+An Order granting the Granting Certificate of Environmental Compatibility and Public Need (the Certificate) was granted on April 18, 2013.
+In August 2020, CHPE, Inc. converted from a corporation to a limited liability company and received the PSC's approval to transfer its interest in the Certificate to CHPE, LLC and CHPE Properties, Inc. (hereafter collectively referred to as CHPE and/or Certificate Holders).
+The Certificate was amended eight times (March 20, 2020, August 13, 2020, September 21, 2020, January 26, 2021, May 14, 2021, February 17, 2022, March 16, 2022, and December 15, 2022) to reflect revisions in the alignment and other Certification Conditions (CCs).

+The Article VII Application included the development of numerous documents which identified natural resources within the Project Corridor and best management practices (BMPs) to minimize impacts to those natural resources as a result of the construction or operation of the Project.
+Specifically, the Article VII Application and the resulting Certificate included the following environmental guidance documents: